opensafely/documentation/docs/outputs/requesting-file-release.md

 !!! note "Tips for getting a quicker review"
     Our resources for checking outputs are not unlimited, therefore it is advised to ensure you have all of your outputs ready at the same time for your project (or its current phase) so they can be reviewed together.
 Please make your outputs as understandable as possible for output checkers who will not be familiar with your project by, for example, using descriptive variable names and providing full descriptions of your outputs and
     [contextual information](#context-and-controls).
+Please also make use of the file group feature available when making output requests, to avoid lengthy descriptions that cover all of the outputs together.

 Another reason to ensure your analyses are complete is that re-running your study definition a short time later (e.g. to create an additional variable) may produce small differences in the previous results, e.g. due to movement of patients or codes added retrospectively to patient records.
 If you have already released similar results, any small changes in new outputs may be subject to small number suppression which may prevent the new outputs being released at all.
-(One solution to minimise this issue is to round all of your results, e.g. to the nearest 5).
+(However, we also request that all counts are [rounded](sdc.md#rounding-counts) to help minimise this type of issue).

 #### Release of aggregated results to be used to generate final outputs